donejs/donejs/docs/place-my-order.md

 </html>
 ```

-This is an HTML5 template that uses the [Handlebars syntax](http://handlebarsjs.com/)-compatible [can.stache](http://canjs.com/docs/can.stache.html) as the view engine and renders a `message` property from the application state. `can-import` loads dependencies of the templates.
-First the `place-my-order-assets` package (which loads the LESS styles for the application) followed by `place-my-order/app` which is the main application file.
-The [asset](https://github.com/canjs/can-ssr#asset-helper) helper provides assets like CSS styles, cached data, and links to scripts based on the environment (development or production).
+This is an HTML5 template that uses [can.stache](http://canjs.com/docs/can.stache.html) - a [Handlebars syntax](http://handlebarsjs.com/)-compatible view engine.
+It renders a `message` property from the application state.

+`can-import` loads the template's dependencies:
+ 1. The `place-my-order-assets` package, which loads the LESS styles for the application
+ 1. `place-my-order/app`, which is the main application file

+The [asset](http://canjs.github.io/can-ssr/doc/can-ssr.helpers.asset.html) helper loads assets like CSS, cached data, and scripts, regardless of the current environment (development or production).

 The main application file at `src/app.js` looks like this: